sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/non-git.md

 ## Use `src serve-git`

 Since Sourcegraph 3.19 we recommend users to use [`src serve-git`](src_serve_git.md). `src serve-git` only provides the serving of git repositories (no snapshotting).
-We found users generally wanted to control the git repos and snapshotting overcomplicated the interface.
-Additionally `src serve-git` uses a faster and modern git transfer protocol.
+We found users generally wanted to control the git repos and snapshotting complicated the setup.
+Additionally `src serve-git` uses a fast and modern git transfer protocol.

 ## Installing `src-expose`